reside-ic/reside-hyperv-scripts/README.md

 $switch = "External Switch"
 ```

-* Run the script by running Powershell as administrator from the desktop, and
+* Run the script by running Powershell as administrator (desktop shortcut), and
-(for example) `./make_newvmname.ps1` - it will take a couple of minutes.
+(for example) `./make_new-vm-name.ps1` - it will take a couple of minutes.

 * Then you should be able to connect with Putty/ssh from any DIDE machine,
 and login with user `ubuntu`, and whatever password you specificed in the script.